LukeShu/leaguer/docs/DesignDocument.md

     manages requests from Views, and runs static methods.

 User
-  : A class that represents someone using the Views (HTML, javascript)
+  : A class that represents someone using the Views (HTML, JavaScript)
     the user is in competitions and